bash-my-aws/bash-my-aws/docs/index.md

 ### Convenient Shortcuts

-bash-my-aws is insanely simple to pick up and start using but contains a lot of convenient shortcuts you can make use of.
+Bash-my-AWS is insanely simple to pick up and start using but contains a lot of convenient shortcuts you can make use of.

 Example: resource listing commands accept a filter argument, removing the need